268 Snowberry Circle

 Attic insulation is the easiest & most cost-effective upgrade to a home.
 A properly insulated attic can save you an estimated 10-50% on your heating bill.

-Attic Structural Health High attic humidity usually shows up as dampness, rusty fasteners, or frost on the underside of the roof sheathing.
+High attic humidity usually shows up as dampness, rusty fasteners, or frost on the underside of the roof sheathing.

 Don’t rely on ventilation alone to take care of moisture in the attic.
 The best protection against condensation, mildew & rot is an air-tight ceiling.